DoctorXdrive/About-Me/README.md

 # About-Me
 As "Doctor Xdrive," Matt K. Olson acted as the final line of support for high-revenue enterprise clients, managing complex data issues that arose before a case was escalated to engineering.
-This role focused on resolving the unique data management and synchronization challenges faced by early cloud adopters like Disney, Coca-Cola, GE, and Sony.
+This role focused on resolving the unique data management and synchronization challenges faced by early cloud adopters like Disney, Coca-Cola, GE, Sony, and may others, to many to mention here.

 Key examples of data management issues Olson resolved include: